 In music production circles, your choice of headphones really depends on what you plan on doing with them in the studio… And knowing this difference will go a long way in helping you to choose the perfect pair of headphones to produce, record, or even to listen to music for pleasure and relaxation.
 So with that said, you may be asking, are open or closed headphones better for mixing?

-So in this post, I’ll explain what exactly we mean when we talk about open or closed back headphones.
-Then, if you like knowledge and understanding (which I’m sure you do) I will tell you which one is “better,” for what reasons, and why you should go either way in your choice.
+We’ll explain what exactly we mean when we talk about open or closed back headphones.
+Then, if you like knowledge and understanding (which I’m sure you do) we’ll tell you which one is “better,” for what reasons, and why you should go either way in your choice.

 Table of contents